ShonBurgundy/my-portfolio/README.md

-# My First Webpage
+# My Portfolio Week 1

 By _Sean VanLeeuwen_ 03.20.20

 ## Description

-This is my first independent project I have completed since enrolling in Epicodus.
+Project HR.
+This is my week 1 independent project for Epicodus.
 It is a brief description about me, my goals & passions.
 Along with a few images.

 ## Setup